Best Practices

 This guide is for informational purposes only and does not constitute legal advice.
 Consult a licensed attorney for your jurisdiction before launching a campaign that targets competitor trademarks.

-Yes, bidding on competitor brand keywords is legal in the United States under Google Ads' current trademark policy, and courts have generally sided with advertisers who target rivals' trademarks as keywords.
+Yes, bidding on competitor keywords — including a rival's brand name — is legal in the United States under Google Ads' current trademark policy, and courts have generally sided with advertisers who target rivals' trademarks as keywords.
 What you cannot do is drop the competitor's trademarked name into your ad copy, headline, or display URL — unless you qualify for one of four narrow exceptions.
-Here is what has changed in 2026, what still trips people up, and how to build a campaign that does not get your account flagged.
+This is the complete 2026 playbook: the legal rules, what it actually costs, how to build a compliant attack campaign, how to detect when competitors are brand bidding on you (using Auction Insights and the Transparency Center), and how to defend your brand and intruder impression share.
+It covers both sides of the auction — playing offense on competitor keywords and playing defense on your own.

 Google Ads trademark policy excerpt — what's allowed versus what triggers a complaint